 Although cost efficiency could be one of the primary reasons for moving your contact center to the cloud i.e. adopting cloud-based applications, it is certainly not the only benefit that you would derive by doing so.
 A lot of experts and members of a company management take a short term, myopic view as a result of which they can miss out on all the other wonderful opportunities that await them for transforming their on-premise contact centers to cloud-based ones.

 That is a very healthy picture indeed.
-This article however, aims to discuss some of the non-cost efficiency based factors which could influence adoption of the new cloud call center technology.
+This article, however, aims to discuss some of the non-cost efficiency-based factors which could influence the adoption of the new cloud call center technology.

 A contact center has to be agile and adaptive.
 It will have to mold itself according to the demands of modern business.
-A company will need to analyze its strengths, weaknesses, threats and opportunities to understand not only how it can survive but also grow.
-The ultimate aim of a contact center is to provide high quality customer service that not only impresses them but also empowers them so that they understand about their problem and feel confident enough to solve it themselves after they get adequate guidance from the contact center.
+A company will need to analyze its strengths, weaknesses, threats, and opportunities to understand not only how it can survive but also grow.
+The ultimate aim of a contact center is to provide high-quality customer service that not only impresses them but also empowers them so that they understand their problem and feel confident enough to solve it themselves after they get adequate guidance from the contact center.

 Why should TCO not be the only factor that is taken into consideration?

 Dependence on total cost of ownership (TCO) alone when debating the benefits of cloud-based call center technology speaks of short-sightedness.
 There are some advantages and opportunities that are not effectively captured by TCO.
 In this regard, TCO is a very limited accounting concept.
 Benefits in terms of increased security in transmission, data protection, flexibility in terms of call center operation, increased agent convenience, easier integration with other worldwide communication standards, easier integration with existing infrastructure, operational efficiency, increase in agent productivity, etc are some of the factors that are not reflected by TCO.